Visibility Extension via Reflection: Expanding by exactly units of area

 \section{Expanding $\VP(q)$ by \emph{exactly} $k$ units of area}

-We begin this section by the following theorem, and the rest of the section covers the proof of this theorem. \begin{theorem} Given a simple polygon $\P$, $q \in \P$, and an integer $k >0$, the problem of choosing any number of, say $l$, reflecting-edges of $\P$ in order to expand $\VP(q)$ by \emph{exactly} $k$ units of area is NP-complete in the following cases:
+We begin this section with the following theorem, and the rest of the section covers the proof of this theorem. \begin{theorem} Given a simple polygon $\P$, a point $q \in \P$, and an integer $k >0$, the problem of choosing any number of, say $l$, reflecting edges of $\P$ in order to expand $\VP(q)$ by \emph{exactly} $k$ units of area is $\NP$-complete in the following cases:

 1. Specular-reflection where a ray can be reflected only once.

 2. Diffuse-reflection where a ray can be reflected any number of times. \end{theorem}